List of sports governing bodies in Wales: Football

 The Football Association of Wales (Cymdeithas Bêl-droed Cymru) (FAW) is the third oldest football association in the world.
 It has been the governing body of football in Wales since its formation in 1876.
 The FAW is one of the associations that make up a body called the International Football Association Board (IFAB)—the others are the other three UK associations: the Football Association, the Scottish Football Association and the Irish Football Association plus FIFA, the world governing body.
 The IFAB maintain the laws that govern football, known officially as the "Laws of the Game".
 Football is the most popular team sport in Wales, with more than twice as many participants as rugby union.

 The FAW has six affiliated Area Football Associations: Central Wales; Gwent County; North East Wales; North Wales Coast; South Wales; and West Wales.
 The FAW is based at Cardiff Bay.

 The Welsh Football Trust (Ymddiriedolaeth Bêl-droed Cymru) (WFT) (founded 1996) was established by the FAW to encourage more children in Wales to play football, to develop player and coaching talent and to support the future success of Welsh national teams.
-In addition to the FAW, the WFT is supported by the Welsh Assembly Government, the Sports Council of Wales and the Premier League.
+In addition to the FAW, the WFT is supported by the Welsh Government, the Sports Council of Wales and the Premier League.
 The Welsh Football Trust is based in Parc Nantgarw, Rhondda Cynon Taf.